I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 You can educate your followers by showing them how to achieve results at home.
-You can entertain them by showing of your and your salon staff personality and sharing fun and interesting content.
-You can inspire them by show the hair looks, nail art, or other trends as part of your content.
+You can entertain them by showing off your and your salon staff’s personality and sharing fun and interesting content.
+You can inspire them by showing their hair looks, nail art, or other trends as part of your content.

-All this is of value to to people and will make them want to follow you and ultimately book and appointment in your salon.
+All this is of value to people and will make them want to follow you and ultimately book an appointment in your salon.